pouyabey/how-to-write-IT-Support-documents/templates/newworkstation-setup-checklist.md

 | VPN Client | Yes / No | Yes / No | Yes / No | [Notes] |
 | Department App | Yes / No | Yes / No | Yes / No | [Notes] |

-## Data Transfer

-If replacing an old computer:

-- Back up required files from the old device
-- Transfer documents, desktop files, and required folders
-- Transfer browser bookmarks if needed
-- Transfer Outlook signatures if needed
-- Verify transferred data with the user
-- Document any files that could not be transferred

 ## Final Verification